 - real-world USB 2 HDD speed: 30-40 MB/s sequential write

 In contrast, USB 3 HDD are limited by the magnetic hard drive speed with today’s hard drives, provided your chipset drivers aren’t messed up.
-I use this test for when Windows fails to load the USB 3 drivers for an HDD, causing the drive to operate at USB 2 speeds, which you can easily detect with this test.
+If Windows fails to load the USB 3 drivers for an HDD the drive operates at USB 2 speeds, which is easily detected with this test.
 Because of numerous caches from the CPU to the drive itself, using a simple method like this will not give precise results.

 Write speed for big files is a test of sequential write speed.
 Sequential write speed is important for many remote sensing problems, which are by definition often a time series of data.